DateAugust 29, 2014

 Have you seen the Secret Life of Walter Mitty with Ben Stiller?
-It was a great movie that made me think about my life and the purpose behind our Peer to Peer Advisory Groups.
+It’s was a great movie that made me think about my life and the purpose of our CEO Groups in DFW.

-In the movie, there is a scene where we see the purpose statement of Life Magazine on the wall and later we see that Walter Mitty was able to recite it with a passion:
+In the movie, there is a scene where we see the purpose statement of Life Magazine on the wall:

 “To see the world, things dangerous to come to, to see behind walls, draw closer, to find each other and to feel.
 That is the purpose of life.”

 Very inspirational don’t you think?

 As the leader of your company, you have the opportunity and responsibility to set a clear and compelling vision that others can follow.
 This vision comes from knowing the purpose of your business which for most business owners is usually driven by their own Personal Purpose.
 Whatever your purpose is, your company has the opportunity to live this out, and they should – it’s YOUR company!

 If we want people to have a passion that leads them to be engaged, caring, dedicated, productive, and focused, we need something more than a paycheck to motivate them.
 Think about non-profits like Daniel Roby and the Austin Street Center in Dallas.
 People give time, money and their hearts for free to serve and support these charities.
 WHY?
 Because they believe in the purpose of this ministry.